 HERE ARE THE CURRENT BEST PROMOTIONS AND CARDS TO SIGN UP FOR:

-- American Express® Premier Rewards Gold Card – Earn More: earn 25K Membership Rewards® points after you spend $2K during your first three months of Card membership; earn 15K points after you spend $30,000 within one calendar year.
-Double points on groceries and triple points on travel.
+- American Express® Premier Rewards Gold Card – You can earn 25K Membership Rewards® points after you spend $2K during your first three months of Card membership and you get double points on groceries and triple points on travel.
 It also comes with a $75 annual restaurant and hotel credit.
 It’s a very, very good travel card, especially if you book a lot of your travel on it.
 Highly recommend.

 - United Mileage Plus Chase Card - Loyal to United?
 Get their credit card.
 You get up to 40,000 bonus miles when you sign up, priority access, and free checked bags.